IIIF/api/source/api/annex/notes/editors.md

 Editorial collaboration takes place primarily in the [iiif.io repository on GitHub][iiif-github].
 When editors submit changes for revision, they _MUST_ adhere to the following criteria:

  * There _SHOULD_ be a Github issue that explains the reason for the change and serves as a platform for discussion.
-Discussion regarding smaller changes may take place directly on a pull request.
+Discussion regarding smaller, primarily word level, changes may take place directly on a pull request in the comments or as line notes.
  * The changes _MUST_ be made in a branch.
  * The branch _MUST_ pass all integration tests before making a pull request.
  * A link to the branch (i.e. _http://mybranch.iiif.io_) _MUST_ be included in the pull request relevant to the change.